 Try serving it up in place of your normal rice in:

-- salad bowls like this brown rice sesame bowl (just switch the rice for riced broccoli);
+- rice salads and salad bowls like this Brown Rice Sesame Bowl (just switch the rice for riced broccoli)

-And get this, you can even freeze it too!
-So, if you happen to overcommit with the Costco sized broccoli (you too?), you can blend it up, pop it in a ziploc and store that stuff in the freezer until needed.
-How could you say no?
+You can even freeze it too!
+So, if you happen to overcommit with the Costco sized broccoli (you too?), you can:

 If you find yourself asking What is Riced Broccoli, then look no further!
 Riced Broccoli is a great grain free alternative to serve up with your next meal.
 It is easy, versatile, and just delicious.
 Plus it serves as a fantastic way to sneak in an extra serving of vegetables for big or little people.
 Win.